Skip to Content

 Consistent Watering Techniques

-Check soil moisture daily by inserting your finger two inches deep—if it’s dry, it’s time to water.
+Check soil daily by poking your finger two inches down—dry means it’s watering time.

 Mulching for Moisture Retention

-Smart gardeners know that mulch acts like a protective blanket for your fall garden.
-Apply organic materials such as straw, shredded leaves, or bark chips around your plants using proper Application Depth of 2-3 inches.
+While watering keeps your plants hydrated, mulch works as your garden’s moisture-saving superhero.
+You’ll want to spread organic materials like straw, shredded leaves, or bark chips around your plants with the right Application Depth of 2-3 inches.

 Mulch keeps your garden thriving by locking in moisture, controlling weeds, and protecting roots during cooler fall days.